Perturbative Unorientable JT Gravity and Matrix Models: The b Wigner-Dyson ensembles

 In particular, this means that to compute the eigenvalue density $\rho_1(\lambda) \equiv \tilde{\rho}(\lambda)$, we take one functional derivative of $G_N$ and set the source to $0$.
 Mehta shows that for the GOE

-The result \eqref{eqn:finitedensity} {\it nearly} holds for $k > 1$.
+The result \eqref{eqn:finitedensity} nearly holds for $k > 1$.
 Denoting the density for the $k$th multicritical model by $\tilde{\rho}^{(k)}$, the result is really

 where the oscillator functions used in $\tilde{\rho}$ are $k$-dependent as well.
 The additional terms, called surface terms here, are localized around $\alpha = N/2$ and arise from the fact that we included terms outside of the Fermi sea to obtain $\psi_{2\alpha}'$ when rewriting the matrix $J$.
 The number of extra terms is set by $k$ in the upper limit of summation in \eqref{eqn:oscderivative}.
-The exact form of these extra terms is straightforward, but reveals little useful information even in the large-$N$ limit.
+The surface terms, denoted by $\mathcal{K}(\lambda)$, have the form